 Living in Bristol and working in Bath - two very hilly cities - my motivation for buying an e-bike would be to flatten hills... and unfortunately the eTura isn't the one to deal with the most severe inclines where I live and work.
 You can safely say there isn't anywhere in central London where you will find things tough going with the eTura's top assist setting, but for inclines of 10% plus it's not ideal.
 If I had this kind of money to spend on a folding e-bike I'd be looking at something like Raleigh's Stow-E-Way (£1,350) with 8 speeds and a 250W motor; and if I stuck with Furo, I'd absolutely be spending the extra £250 on the Furo X with nine gears, disc brakes and a 250W motor.

 Where the eTura excels is on short, mostly flat trips where you want to arrive sweat-free and don't want to spend more than a few seconds folding your bike away when you reach your destination.
-I had a whale of a time running errands and commuting to and back from the station, and the simplicity is appealing.
+I had a whale of a time running errands and commuting back and forth from the station, and the simplicity is appealing.
 If I could budget for a bike specifically for these use cases, the eTura might be a bike I'd add to my wish list.

 All in all, I mostly had good fun on the eTura and would recommend it for train/tube commuters who want something fast-folding with a bit of an acceleration boost between the station and home.
 It's also fine for nipping round town, and is just about light enough to carry if you haven't got a decent lock with you.
 A solution for getting air in the tyres needs to be sorted sooner rather than later, and I'd suggest a redesign of the rear lighting.
 If Furo addressed these issues and made a more powerful version, it would come with a much bigger seal of approval.